GazzolaLab/PyElastica/examples/README.md

 # PyElastica Examples

-This directory contains number of examples of elastica.
+This directory contains a number of examples of elastica.
 Each [example cases](#example-cases) are stored in separate subdirectories, containing case descriptions, run file, and all other data/script necessary to run.
 More [advanced cases](#advanced-cases) are stored in separate repository with its description.